BeyondZeroLV/TestSync/README.md

+# WARNING
+As of now, this repository is experimental and should mostly used as reference or to create your own fork.
+The tool may contain critical issues.
+Future versions may introduce breaking changes.

 # TestSync
 TestSync is a easy use Go based test agent synchronization tool by utitilzing action synchronization algorithms and data sharing.